WebOfTrustInfo/rwot5-boston/draft-documents/lds-obcap/lds-obcap.md

    (________(_)      (________(_)      (________(_)
 ```

-Soon DummyBot takes a picture and uploads it:
+Soon Dummy Bot takes a picture and uploads it:

 ```
      .-.          .-.                 .-.